 by Mike Ratliff

-But a Pharisee in the council named Gamaliel, a teacher of the law held in honor by all the people, stood up and gave orders to put the men outside for a little while.
-And he said to them, “Men of Israel, take care what you are about to do with these men.
-For before these days Theudas rose up, claiming to be somebody, and a number of men, about four hundred, joined him.
-He was killed, and all who followed him were dispersed and came to nothing.
-After him Judas the Galilean rose up in the days of the census and drew away some of the people after him.
-He too perished, and all who followed him were scattered.
-So in the present case I tell you, keep away from these men and let them alone, for if this plan or this undertaking is of man, it will fail; but if it is of God, you will not be able to overthrow them.
-You might even be found opposing God!”
-So they took his advice, and when they had called in the apostles, they beat them and charged them not to speak in the name of Jesus, and let them go.
-Then they left the presence of the council, rejoicing that they were counted worthy to suffer dishonor for the name.
-And every day, in the temple and from house to house, they did not cease teaching and preaching Jesus as the Christ.
-(Acts 5:34-42 Emphasis Mine)
+34 But a Pharisee named Gamaliel, a teacher of the Law, respected by all the people, stood up in the Sanhedrin and gave orders to put the men outside for a short time.
+35 And he said to them, “Men of Israel, take care what you propose to do with these men.
+36 For some time ago Theudas rose up, claiming to be somebody, and a group of about four hundred men joined up with him.
+But he was killed, and all who were following him were dispersed and came to nothing.
+37 After this man, Judas the Galilean rose up in the days of the census and drew away people after him.
+He too perished, and all those who were following him were scattered.
+38 So in the present case, I also say to you, stay away from these men and let them alone, for if this plan or action is of men, it will be overthrown; 39 but if it is of God, you will not be able to overthrow them; or you may even be found fighting against God.”

 I am sure you have heard some preacher somewhere at sometime say something like, “Come to Jesus so He can bless you and make your life better.”
 Every time I hear or read something like that, I want to grab them and ask them if they have ever seriously read their Bibles.
 Yes, a life in Christ is far superior to life outside of God’s grace; however, people who preach a gospel of health, wealth, and prosperity are guilty of misleading the gullible.
 The walk of a disciple of the Lord Jesus Christ is one of self-denial, humility, obedience, and devotion to God’s glory.

-Then Jesus told his disciples, “If anyone would come after me, let him deny himself and take up his cross and follow me.
-For whoever would save his life will lose it, but whoever loses his life for my sake will find it.
-For what will it profit a man if he gains the whole world and forfeits his life?
-Or what shall a man give in return for his life?”
-(Matthew 16:24-26)
+24 Then Jesus said to His disciples, “If anyone wishes to come after Me, let him deny himself, and take up his cross and follow Me.
+25 For whoever wishes to save his life will lose it; but whoever loses his life for My sake will find it.
+26 For what will it profit a man if he gains the whole world and forfeits his soul?
+Or what will a man give in exchange for his soul?
+Matthew 16:24-26 (LSB)

 That doesn’t sound much like a walk that is seeking riches and comfort does it?
 Instead, the Christian is called to a life of sacrifice and service.
 I once heard a preacher say something like, “Rejoice if you are suffering because God is preparing you for greatness.”
 That greatness is not greatness in the world’s eyes, but is greatness in the Kingdom of God.
 Who is great in the Kingdom?

-And Jesus called them to him and said to them, “You know that those who are considered rulers of the Gentiles lord it over them, and their great ones exercise authority over them.
-But it shall not be so among you.
-But whoever would be great among you must be your servant, and whoever would be first among you must be slave of all.
-For even the Son of Man came not to be served but to serve, and to give his life as a ransom for many.”
-(Mark 10:42-45)
+42 And calling them to Himself, Jesus *said to them, “You know that those who are recognized as rulers of the Gentiles lord it over them; and their great men exercise authority over them.
+43 But it is not this way among you, but whoever wishes to become great among you shall be your servant; 44 and whoever wishes to be first among you shall be slave of all.
+45 For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”
+Mark 10:42-45 (LSB)

 Who can do that and like it?
 Only the Spirit-led believer can do this because humility is growing in depth and breadth in him or her according to God’ will.
 Who judges hypocritically?
 The proud do that.
 Who judges not?
 The only ones capable of shedding hypocrisy are the humble.